 - The number of CMS DUAs active during the reporting period,

-- The number of Active CMS DUAs as of the end of the reporting period,
+- The number of active CMS DUAs as of the end of the reporting period,

-- The number of Active CMS DUAs for physical files,
+- The number of active CMS DUAs for physical files,

-- The number of Active CMS DUAs for VRDC access,
+- The number of active CMS DUAs for VRDC access,

 - The number of new CMS DUAs initiated during the reporting period,